I have made so many granny squares in the past 4 years and I’ve been through a few different patterns until I feel I have perfected it.

-Perfecting the Square
+Perfecting the Solid Granny Square

 My first big granny square blanket was this Woodland Afghan and I hate to say it, but they were the worst squares because they needed to be blocked.
 I did love the concept of starting with a circle and turning it into a square though.
 It allowed my applique designs to have a good base to be sewn onto.